cekvenich/www/cekvenich.site44.com/post/IDE/story1.md

 Also, by using Sass, you are more of a team-player and designer friendly.
 And any other content such as images or copy in Markdown can be saved to Dropbox - and due to Site44 auto-deploys in real time, after being pre-processed so it can be static.
 Each team role can use their favorite IDE, for example to edit .md files.
 If I need to isolate permissions by role, I use symbolic links to folders.
 For example copywriters don't need to see Sass and Pug files.
 They have their .md folder they can read/write.
 Anychanges there are reflected on the origin right away (and CDN edge on a flush.)

-I use Daas (Desktop as a Service) AWS Workspaces at $40/month.
+I use Daas (Desktop as a Service) AWS Workspaces at $40/month to setup the build server.
 I spend money on very few things, the pre-processor for the team, the CDN and FTS.
 The rest is all free.
 On the cloud desktop, I install Dropbox and PrePros.io.
 If any dropbox file is changed by any team member - it runs and does it's thing.

 ### 4a.
 Old-school front end IDE